karlwilcox/website-build/pages/info.md

 The live website is hosted by Amazon Web Services on a tiny [LightSail][6] instance but since it is only static pages both performance and storage are adequate.

+## File Organisation

+(The following information is largely for my own use and unlikely to very interesting to anyone else)

+### Articles

+Created under articles/_posts, using the article template.
+Articles have no header image so add as required using 'include figure' in the body.
+You can provide a thumbnail with 'thumb: file.jpg' in the front matter, this will be looked for in /img/articles.
+A fall back is provided if required.

+### Reviews

+Created in the reviews/&lt;category&gt;/_posts folder using the reviews template.
+Header image is added automatically based on the post slug, just put it in /img/reviews/&lt;category&gt;/ with a name that matches the slug and ends in .jpg.
+Thumbnails are generated automatically.
+A fall back image is provided if required.

+The naming convention is that we use the full name of the item being reviewed using dashes instead of spaces but removing any initial "a-" or "the-".
+TVshows shoule have -sN appended, where N is the number of the season.

+Frontmatter should be as follows:

+- layout: review
+- title: Full title, including 'a' or 'the'
+- either of:
+  - author: key-to-_data/authors.yml
+  - subheadline: free text creator name
+- teaser:
+  - For movies & tv shows, the streaming platform
+  - For books, the series (if any)
+- tags: as required
+- category: one of tvshows / movies / other / books / shorts / games

+(This last should be redundant but)